1ets/lets.dev1.my.id/README.md

-## Laravel Website
+## Lets Website

-This is the source of the official [Laravel website](https://laravel.com).
+This is the source of the official [Lets website](https://lets.dev1.my.id).

 ## Local Development

 If you want to work on this project on your local machine, you may follow the instructions below.
-These instructions assume you are serving the site using Laravel Valet out of your `~/Sites` directory:
+These instructions assume you are serving the site using Lets Valet out of your `~/Sites` directory:

 1. Fork this repository
 2. Open your terminal and `cd` to your `~/Sites` folder
-3. Clone your fork into the `~/Sites/laravel` folder, by running the following command *with your username placed into the {username} slot*:
+3. Clone your fork into the `~/Sites/lets` folder, by running the following command *with your username placed into the {username} slot*:
     ```bash
-    git clone git@github.com:{username}/laravel.com laravel
+    git clone git@github.com:{username}/lets.dev1.my.id lets
     ```
 4. CD into the new directory you just created:
     ```bash
-    cd laravel
+    cd lets
     ```
 5. Run the `setup.sh` bin script, which will take all the steps necessary to prepare your local install:
     ```bash